athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 Note that when the training data is framed as a supervised learning problem, there are only

-72 samples that can be used to train the model.
-Using a batch size of 72 or more means that the
+or more means that the

     model is being trained using batch gradient descent instead of mini-batch gradient descent.
 This